elevate your impact

 the need

 The nonprofit sector, like the rest of our country, faces a big challenge when it comes to racial equity.
-We continue to grapple with three pandemics – COVID-19, economic insecurity, and racist violence.
-White America is waking up to the impact of structural racism like never before while Black, Indigenous and People of Color (BIPOC) are exhausted from the trauma of racism, grief and loss.
-Now more than ever, we must face the impact of racism and white supremacy on our missions, but many leaders struggle to have open, honest conversations about it.
+From interpersonal struggles in our organizations, to being surrounded by state sanctioned violence and war – we are weary.
+White America must continue to wake up to the impact of structural racism and all forms of oppression while Black, Indigenous and People of Color (BIPOC) are exhausted from the trauma of racism, grief and loss.
+Now more than ever, we must face the impact of racism and white supremacy in our mission driven work, but many leaders continue to struggle to have open, honest conversations about it.
 And what happens after the conversations?
-How do we build authentic relationships across race?
+How do we build authentic relationships across races?
 Address the inequitable practices of board and staff leaders of our organizations?
 Transform the systemic racial inequities in the mission-driven organizations we love so that everyone feels welcome, cared for, and experiences a deep sense of belonging?

 overview

-The Essex County Racial Equity Leaders Learning Circle (EC-RELC for short) is an opportunity for a cohort of about 10 Essex County nonprofits to participate in a shared learning experience designed to support individual and organizational racial equity practice as well as pathways towards more diverse, inclusive, and racially equitable organizations.
-Over the course of seven months, participating organizations will have the opportunity to go deeper on key racial equity concepts and content and apply this learning real-time through the development and beginning implementation of action plans.
-Participants will come together, form community, and deepen their identity as values-driven leaders.
+The Essex County Racial Equity Leaders Learning Circle (EC-RELC for short) is a learning experience designed to support individual and organizational racial equity practice as well as pathways towards more diverse, inclusive, and racially equitable organizations.
+Over the course of eight sessions, participating organizations will have the opportunity to go deeper on key racial equity concepts and content and apply this learning real-time through the development and beginning implementation of action plans.
+Participants will come together, form a community, and deepen their identity as values-driven leaders.
 They will also learn principles of building a restorative culture, skills for trauma-inclusion, and facilitation skills to create more racially equitable organizations.

 Our partner in this work is Trinity Boston Connects, which provides internal, systemic, strategic interventions that help mission-driven organizations achieve desired outcomes and works to co-create healthy communities where staff operate at their full capacity while bringing their whole selves to their work.